Adam Phillips (footballer)

-Adam Lee Phillips (born 15 January 1998) is an English professional footballer who plays as a midfielder for club Barnsley.
+Adam Lee Phillips (born 15 January 1998) is an English professional footballer who plays as a midfielder for club Bradford City.

 Playing career

 Liverpool

 Phillips joined the Liverpool Academy from the Blackburn Rovers Academy at the age of 11 in 2009, and would spend the next eight years with the club.
-At the age of 16 he appeared in a pre-season friendly with Brøndby IF under Brendan Rodgers in 2014, but later struggled with a recurrent back injury.
+At the age of 16 he appeared as a substitute in a pre-season friendly with Brøndby IF under Brendan Rodgers in July 2014, but later struggled with a recurrent back injury.

 Norwich City

 He was released in May 2017, and signed a two-year contract with EFL Championship club Norwich City two months later following a trial period.
 On 4 February 2019, Norwich City announced that Phillips contract had been cancelled by mutual consent.

 Cambridge United (loan)

 On 3 January 2018, he joined EFL League Two side Cambridge United on loan until the end of the 2017–18 season, a move which Norwich under-23 manager Matthew Gill described as "the next step on his path".
 He made his debut in the English Football League for the "Us" on 13 January, in "an uneventful goalless draw" with Mansfield Town at the Abbey Stadium.
 He featured in three further matches before dropping out of the first-team picture as manager Shaun Derry lost his job; however Gill stated that "a manager change is one of those real-life scenarios so I think what he's getting exposed to now is fantastic".